compgen-io/gvcf_to_vcf/README.md

 ## Installation

 This script expects to run in the context of virtualenv container (venv).
 In particular, the script requires the installation of the `pysam` library.
 The library is used to read reference values from a genomic FASTA file.
-The script *can* run in any environment that has this library installed.
-It *should* be run in the context of a venv, so the library installation is separated from the global Python installation.
+The script *can* run in any environment that has this library installed; however, it *should* be run in the context of a venv, so the library installation is separated from the global Python installation.

 Example setup:

     $ python3 -m venv .venv
     $ .venv/bin/pip install -r requirements.txt
     $ .venv/bin/python3 gvcf_to_vcf.py {args} input.g.vcf.gz ref.fasta | bgzip > new.vcf.gz

+## Usage

+    Usage: gvcf_to_vcf.py {opts} input.gvcf genome.fa

+      Options:
+        --min-dp val            Minimum DP to report (default: 10)

+        --recalc-gt             Recalculate the GT field based on AD values (see below) --min-gt-count val      Minimum reads to support a GT call (default: 1) --min-gt-af val         Minumum allele-frequency for a GT call (default: 0.1)

+        --skip-ambiguous        Skip writing reference bases that are "N" --only-alt              Only write out positions with a variant call --only-passing          Only write out positions that meet minumum DP (default: write out lines with FILTERs set)

+> Note: the reference genome FASTA file should be indexed with `samtools faidx`